toolisticon/aptk/README.md

 ## Building and developing annotation-processor-toolkit

 The annotation-processor-toolkit is built using Maven (at least version 3.0.0).
+Unfortunately it's getting harder to keep the build process compatible with all Java version.
+So currently project is able to be built with Java versions <=12.

 A simple import of the pom in your IDE should get you up and running.
 To build the annotation-processor-toolkit on the commandline, just run `mvn` or `mvn clean install`

 ## Requirements

-The likelihood of a pull request being used rises with the following properties:
+The likelihood of a pull request being accepted rises with the following properties:

 - You have used a feature branch.
-- You have included a test that demonstrates the functionality added or fixed.
+- You have included tests that demonstrate the functionality added or fixed.
 - You adhered to the [code conventions](http://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html).